Flow-Fly/back-end-reinforcment/reinforcment-back-end.md

 # Reinforcment Back-end.

 > Note that the reinforcment are not mandatory, they are given live and some of the material is best followed when participating.
-This is not a course reimplacment.
+This is not a course reimplacment :)

 ## **Review of the MVC**